apwbs/MARTSIA-Algorand/README.md

 ### Key pairs generation

 Once all these preliminary steps are completed, you can start running the actual code.
-And '.env' file must be created in order to store all the necessary values of the constants.
+An '.env' file must be created in order to store all the necessary values of the constants.
 This file must be put in the 'architecture' or 'implementation' folder.

 The first thing to do is provide a pair of private and public keys to the readers.
 Open a terminal and move in the